Cultural Perspectives Training

 Upon completion, the outcomes that participants can anticipate are:

-- Applying anti-oppressive ideologies and methods into work and daily life
+- Increasing cultural competence by applying anti-oppressive ideologies and methods into work and daily life

 - Engaging in ongoing reflection on how privilege and stereotypes impact work and relationships